 Dealing with dirty commode buckets is nobody’s idea of a good time, but it doesn’t have to be a nightmare, and you get used to it all pretty quickly.
 If there was a self-cleaning commode, it would definitely make a lot of people very happy !

-Self cleaning bedside commodes do not exist.
+Self-cleaning bedside commodes do not exist.
 But you can use disposable commode liners, certain bedside commodes can be used over toilets, and there are ways to control the odors from the commode as well.
-All of which greatly reduces the cleaning to a bear minimum, and makes using a bedside commode no problem at all.
+All of which greatly reduces the cleaning to a bare minimum, and makes using a bedside commode no problem at all.

 Bedside commode liners are like a large plastic bag which you can very easily place over a commode bucket and then push it down inside so that the inside of the bucket is completely covered.